ucan-wg/revocation/README.md

 ## Language

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [BCP 14] ([RFC2119] and [RFC8174]) when, and only when, they appear in all capitals, as shown here.
+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [BCP 14] when, and only when, they appear in all capitals, as shown here.

 # 0 Abstract

-This specification describes how to revoke a previously issued UCAN delegation.
+This specification describes the format and semantics for revoking a previously issued UCAN delegation.

 # 1 Introduction

-Using the [principle of least authprity][POLA] such as certificate expiry and reduced capabilty scope SHOULD be the preferred method for securing a UCAN, but does not cover every situation.
+Using the [principle of least authority][POLA] such as certificate expiry and reduced capabilty scope SHOULD be the preferred method for securing a UCAN, but does not cover every situation.
 Revocation is a manual method for reversing a delegation.
 It is not a perfect method, and cannot undo irreversable actions already performed with capability, but MAY limit misuse going forward.

 ## 1.1 Motivation